whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/exploring_genes_in_bash.md

 ## Challenge questions

 The SNP [rs601338](https://www.ncbi.nlm.nih.gov/snp/rs601338) controls ’secretor status’ (i.e. whether A/B
-antigens are secreted into the plasma) Individuals with GG or GA genotypes at this SNP are secretors, and individuals with homozygous AA genotypes are non-secretors - as described in [this paper based on the ALSPAC cohort](c.f.
-10.12688/wellcomeopenres.14636.2).
+antigens are secreted into bodily fluids) Individuals with GG or GA genotypes at this SNP are secretors, and individuals with homozygous AA genotypes are non-secretors - as described in [this paper based on the ALSPAC cohort](10.12688/wellcomeopenres.14636.2).

 :::tip Can you solve?